 - B Corp

-Fort standard is working with metal machining as well as brass casting production partners in China, both in Shenzhen.
+FS Objects is the home goods division of Fort Standard, a contemporary design studio and manufacturer based in Greenpoint, Brooklyn.
+Their approach to design explores the interplay of natural materials and modern production processes to create distinctive designs rooted in simplicity and functionality.
+They work with metal machining as well as brass casting production partners in China, both in Shenzhen.
 They are specialists and extremely experienced and innovative in their production methods.
 They take extreme care to meet the quality levels required.
-Each factory with who'm they're working with meets the basics standards, such as

 They only have one partner factory because the process of making their bags is quite complex.
 This factory is located just outside Ho Chi Minh in Vietnam, where they have been operating for over 20 years.
 By manufacturing in Vietnam they have chosen good logistics, quality and adapted infrastructures but also clean and sustainable manufacturing.